COVID-19 claims the life of Connally Junior High teacher

-"It's just a very difficult time and we want to do what we can to take care of our students as well as his family and all our other staff members," Connally Assistant Superintendent Jill Bottelberghe said Wednesday.
+"It's just a very difficult time and we want to do what we can to take care of our students as well as his family and all our other staff members," Connally Assistant Superintendent Jill Bottelberghe said in a letter to parents Wednesday.

 School officials sent counselors to classrooms Wednesday to break the news to students and to offer assistance to those who need it, Bottelberghe said.